-This step assumes you've tried Step 1: Reset a forgotten Microsoft account password, but your attempt wasn't successful.
+This step assumes you've tried Reset a forgotten Microsoft account password, but your attempt wasn't successful.
+If you already tried this but it didn't work, use our Sign In Helper tool.

 The steps below will help guide you when filling out the account recovery form.
 It can be a lengthy process as it's designed to ask questions about your account that only you can answer.
 Microsoft will review your answers and respond within 24 hours.